ryan-thomas32/megr2157-portfolio/docs/assignments/A05/index.md

 # A5 – Bracket

 ## Objective
-Our task for this project was to design a bracket to support a rope carrying between 500 and 900 pounds of force; I chose 880 lbf for F via a strap connected to the bracket, with the bracket resting on a T-beam.
+Our task for this project was to design a bracket to support a rope carrying between 500 and 800 pounds of force.
+I decided to use 750 lbf for F, with a 0.75-in.-wide strap connected to the bracket, and the bracket resting on a T-beam.
 From there, we take the bracket apart piece by piece to determine the geometry through calculations based on the material, which, in my case, I chose as Titanium (Ti-6Al-V4), and the geometry we know.
 Using a safety factor of 4, we were given this diagram as the basis for our design.

 <img width="453" height="303" alt="image" src="https://github.com/user-attachments/assets/cbd829de-5796-4668-9139-5af7696f1cf9" />